 If there is an error in the Consultancy Materials or the Third Party Materials as published, or publication is delayed or does not occur as planned, the Consultancy will not be liable unless this is caused by its default or neglect.

-.
+From time to time the Consultancy may give the Client target or estimated numbers relating to anticipated exposure of the Deliverables to audiences.
+Any such calculations are estimates only and the Consultancy shall not be liable in the event that such target or estimated numbers are not achieved.

+The Client acknowledges that it is in the nature of public relations consultancy services that the Consultancy and Client do not control whether and how Deliverables are published in the media.
+The Consultancy shall not be liable in the event that third parties do not publish or distribute the Deliverables as anticipated or agreed with the Client.

 The Consultancy warrants and undertakes that to the best of its knowledge and belief the publication of the Deliverables shall not infringe any Rights or be in any other way contrary to law in the United Kingdom other than as contained in any legal or other advice provided to the Consultancy and communicated to the Client, provided that the Consultancy shall not be liable for any Client Materials incorporated into the Deliverables.
+The Client shall remain responsible for ensuring that any Deliverables comply with any laws applicable to the Client’s industry, products or services.

 The Consultancy warrants and undertakes that its personnel working on the Services are and shall be competent and suitable in every respect, whether as to qualifications, experience or otherwise, to perform the Services.